openvinotoolkit/open_model_zoo/models/public/parking-vehicle-detection/parking-vehicle-detection.md

-# mobilenet-ssd
+# Cascade-RCNN

 ## Use Case and High-Level Description

-The `mobilenet-ssd` model is a Single-Shot multibox Detection (SSD) network intended to perform object detection.
-This model is implemented using the Caffe\* framework.
-For details about this model, check out the [repository](https://github.com/chuanqi305/MobileNet-SSD).
+  The "Cascade-RCNN" model is two-stage multibox Detection network intended to perform object detection.
+This model is implemented using mmdetection framework.

-The model input is a blob that consists of a single image of 1x3x300x300 in BGR order, also like the `densenet-121` model.
-The BGR mean values need to be subtracted as follows: [127.5, 127.5, 127.5] before passing the image blob into the network.
-In addition, values must be divided by 0.007843.
+  The model input is a blob that consists of a single image of 1x3x800x1333 in BGR order.
+The BGR mean values need to be subtracted as follows: [123.675, 116.28, 103.53] before passing the image blob into the network.

-The model output is a typical vector containing the tracked object data, as previously described.
+  Also BGR values need to be scaled by division on following coefficients: [58.395, 57.12, 57.375]

 ## Example